zeekhoo-okta/flask_ecla_bbid_sso/README.md

 6. Edit *.okta.config.json* and provide the values for **oktaUrl**, **clientId** and **clientSecret**, and **sharedKey**

+    If your server clock is skewed you can enter a value for **clockSkew** e.g. -100

 7. Start the example service using this command:

         $ python run.py